 The problem soils hazard is out of the scope of this study.
-Based on our review of published geologic maps and our field observations, the subject site is underlain by gravel and cobbles in a matrix of silt and sand.
+Based on our review of published geologic maps and our field observations, the subject site is underlain by granular soils.
 No laboratory testing was performed on these soils as part of this study and therefore this hazard was not assessed as part of this study.
-A geotechnical study will need to be completed for the subject site in order to understand soil properties for use in the design of footing, foundation elements and grading.
+A geotechnical study will be completed for the subject site in order to understand soil properties for use in the design of footing, foundation elements and grading.